In this short video, Michael gives some tips on how to get the most out of your time, energy, and focus.

 4) Let our Calender take the strain.
 Hotspots and timeboxing.

 All hours are not the same.
 There are times during the day when we can handle difficult tasks.
 There are times that we can’t.
 In fact there are some times during the day when we’re better not working at all.
 So it’s useful to identify when we’re our most effective and ensure we use that time for those few items that are important, urgent and difficult.
+If we have to have a meeting at a time we’re not at out best, rehearse and prepare an agenda/checklist when we are at our best.

 It’s worthwhile timeboxing key tasks by giving them sufficient time, and time starving less key tasks by restricting the time we give them.
 Within reason, whatever we’ve done in than restricted time is good enough.